pratty2304/OncoCalcRx/README.md

 - **Responsive Design**: Optimized for mobile devices
 - **Touch-Friendly**: Large buttons and form elements
 - **Offline Capable**: Works without internet connection
-- **Install as App**: Can be added to home screen on mobile devices
+- **Install as App**: Can be added to home screen on mobile devices.

 ## 🏥 Medical Disclaimer